plantformatics/phaseLD/README.md

 A simple LD based method to quickly phase pseudo-oneway test cross populations by identifying window haplotypes via Bayesian inference.

+Please cite if you use this software:

-Please cite: Marand et al. "Meiotic crossovers are associated with open chromatin and enriched with Stowaway transposons in potato" *Genome Biology* (2017), if you use this software.
+Marand et al. "Meiotic crossovers are associated with open chromatin and enriched with Stowaway transposons in potato" *Genome Biology* (2017)

 Click [here] for a link to the paper.

 [here]: https://genomebiology.biomedcentral.com